-Exercise Due Diligence When Selecting New TrademarksAdded by Bradlee R. Frazer in Articles & Publications, Intellectual Property and Patent Law on August 1, 2018
+Exercise Due Diligence When Selecting New TrademarksAdded by Bradlee R. Frazer in Articles & Blogs, Intellectual Property and Patent Law on August 1, 2018

 It is a common misconception to think that one must “trademark” something in order to have proprietary rights in it.
 But “trademark” is not a verb.
 It is a noun.
 In the United States, trademark rights accrue through use, not through registration.
 This means that when a word or logo is affixed to goods that are sold in interstate commerce, or used in interstate commerce to advertise services, a trademark right arises (generally speaking) in that word or logo.
 This is called a “common-law” trademark, and such are often designated with a superscript “TM” symbol.
 Trademarks may also be registered with the United States Patent and Trademark Office (USPTO) and with foreign governments.
 Registration with the USPTO permits the mark owner to append the superscript Circle R (®) registered trademark symbol to the mark.